denniswon/phala-cloud-nextjs/README.md

 cp env.local.example .env.local
 ```

-We also need to download the DStack simulator:
+If not running on Intel TDX, you need to also download the DStack simulator:

 ```shell
 # Mac